Frank Wellington Wess was born on January, 4th 1922 in Kansas City, Missouri.

 2007 he received the American Jazz Masters Fellowship award from The National Endowment For The Arts.

-Today, at age 85, Frank is still an active and highly respected member of the New York Jazz scene and travels the world to play with musicians everywhere.
+Until his passing Frank was an active and highly respected member of the New York Jazz scene and traveled the world to play with musicians everywhere.